 Why Teach Your Cat Tricks?

-Studies have shown that the typical housecat sleeps from 12 to 18 hours per day and about 40% of cats nap for even longer durations.
+Studies have shown that the typical housecat sleeps from 12 to 18 hours per day and about 40% of cats may nap for even longer.
 With your kitty’s laidback attitude, you might wonder why you should even bother teaching your cat tricks.

-In the wild, a feline would spend the majority of its life hunting, mating and raising a family.
+In the wild, a feline would spend the majority of its active time hunting, mating, and raising a family.
 Survival takes exercise, alertness and cunning.
-Cats in captivity start to lose their wild instincts which can negatively impact the animal’s well-being and health.
+Cats in captivity can quickly adapt to a sedentary lifestyle, negatively impacting the animal’s well-being and health.

 Here are a few benefits of teaching your cat tricks: